Restaurant fire kills 17 people in northeastern China

 The fire was reported about 12:40 p.m. in a high-tech section of the Changchun New Area industrial zone, according to a social media post by the zone’s management committee.

 Three other people were injured and taken to a hospital for treatment, the post said.
-The cause of the fire was under investigation.
+A gas explosion was initially blamed for causing the fire, according to the fire and rescue service.

 Changchun is an auto manufacturing center and the capital of Jilin province.